-- Any required equipment in the budget that exceeds $5,000 will require justification.
+- Requested equipment in the budget that exceeds $5,000 requires justification.

 - In the justification, identify any private or government funds raised to date or pending.
 Include the source of funds and total amount raised.
 If USTAR funds have been used to date, please specify the date awarded and amount.

 - If anticipating additional funding to supplement the proposed project, describe the amount and source specifically.

 - Key Personnel Biosketch: (downloadable template) Use one form for each key person not to exceed 5 pages per Biosketch.